 Q. What do I need to do to participate in Freshmen Connection?

+First you need to respond to your offer of admission by completing the Decision Form in your Terps Application Portal account.
 Then you need to review and complete the steps found on the Freshmen Connection How to Enroll page.

 Q. How do I register for orientation if I am participating in Freshmen Connection?

 You will first need to enroll in Freshmen Connection.
 Once that is complete, you can visit the Orientation Office website to register for the specific FC orientation dates.

 If you choose not to participate in Freshmen Connection you will still register for orientation through the Orientation Office and will select a date based on your major.

 Q. What happens if I choose not to participate in Freshmen Connection?

 FC is an optional academic program that does not affect your spring admission.
 If you intend to confirm your enrollment at UMD, we encourage you to review these next steps.